Harbour History

 Sue Gresham brings the past to life…

-Huge thanks from Blakeney Harbour Association to Sue Gresham, our Research Volunteer, for these compelling pieces of research which aim to document part of the rich and possibly unknown maritime history of Blakeney Harbour and surrounding coastal areas.
+Huge thanks from Blakeney Harbour Association to Sue Gresham, our Research Volunteer, for these compelling pieces of research which aim to document parts of the rich and perhaps unknown maritime history of Blakeney and the surrounding coastal areas.

-Since Sue’s reports appeared on our website, a number of Harbour History readers have got in touch with further details and first-hand accounts from family members with a close connection to the events researched.
-Sue says: “I think this shows how far the BHA website reaches and also the interest people have in our local maritime history.
-I am very grateful for the information which people generously share and always update my reports to include this.
-I hope there is something in my research for everyone, whatever their particular interests, whether in maritime, local or social history”.
+Since Sue’s reports first appeared on our website, a number of people with a connection to the events researched have got in touch with further information.
+Sue says: “I think this shows how far the website reaches and the interest that people have in our local maritime history and I am always pleased to update my reports with information that people generously share.
+I hope there is something in my research for everyone, whether their interest is in either maritime, local or social history - or all three”.

 Click to read or download